section-engineering-education/engineering-education/content/articles/angular-observables/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
+To follow this tutorial along, you will need:
-- Basic knowledge of TypeScript and JavaScript.
+- Basic knowledge of JavaScript (TypeScript may come in handy).
 - Basic knowledge of Angular 2+.
+In this tutorial, we use Angular version 12.
 - Local development environment setup.
+Ensure you have [Angular CLI](https://angular.io/cli) to help you set up your environment.
-- Basic concepts of reactive programming, especially the RxJs.
+- Basic concepts of reactive programming, especially the [RxJs](https://rxjs.dev).
+- Also, prior knowledge in [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) would be important, but not necessary.

 ### Getting started with observables
+An Observable is a unique and straightforward Object similar to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that can help manage async code.

-When discussing the concept of observables, we may think of a web application with a newsletter form where subscribers receive messages while no subscribers do not.
+When discussing the concept of observables, we may think of a web application with a newsletter form where subscribers receive messages while non-subscribers do not.

 It's a declarative way of defining methods in your application for publishing specified values that won't be executed until a consumer subscribes.

-One concept we always interact with when discussing observables is the use of an observer.
-Observers are used to defining the functions (callback).
+One concept we constantly interact with when discussing observables is the use of an observer.

+Observers are used in defining the functions, in this case, (callback functions).
 These methods include  `next()`, `error()`, and `complete()`.

 The observer objects are typically passed to observable methods as arguments.

-Then, due to triggers such as events, the observable function calls these observer functions.
+Then, the observable function calls these observer functions due to triggers such as events.

 ### Sample JavaScript observable
 With a basic idea on observables, let's implement a sample observer class to get in-depth knowledge on how they work.